Ragge-dev/zio-comparison/hello-service/README.md

 # Services and business logic

 ## Compare Service Pattern
-Now we add typed errors to our service methods.
+Now we added typed errors to our service methods.
 We will use where `DomainError` is a sealed trait that represents all the errors that can occur in our domain.

 ```scala